eagle-io/docs/source/intro/overview/index.rst

 |

 Change the Selected Node by clicking or touching on another Node.
-You will notice that container nodes (with the exception of the Base Node) will automatically expand and collapse to show and hide their contained Nodes on selection.
+You will notice that container Nodes (with the exception of the Base Node) will automatically expand and collapse to show and hide their contained Nodes on selection.

 Selecting a Node focuses your View.
 Only the selected Node and the Nodes it contains will be available in the Content Area.

 You can easily show all content by selecting the Base Node.

 .. note::
-	The workspaces menu will be hidden by default when displayed on small screens.
+	The Workspaces Menu will be hidden by default when displayed on small screens.
 You can see the Selected Node displayed in the Status Bar.
-Double-click or Double-tap the status bar to quickly reveal the Workspace menu.
-Alternatively you can use the Workspaces menu show/hide button.
+Double-click or Double-tap the status bar to quickly reveal the Workspaces Menu.
+Alternatively you can use the Workspaces Menu show/hide button.

 *Most common types of Nodes:*